OpenNTI/nti.dataserver/docs/whiteboard-apis-v1.rst

 	For circles and ovals.

   - CanvasTextShape:
-	An object that describes a text box or possibly a note.
+	An object that describes a (simple, plain) text box.
+Intended for labels.

   - CanvasUrlShape:
 	An object that contains the URL of an image.
 For now, this URL